ghemhope5472/ghemhope5472/README.md

 ## 🚀 About Me
 - 🧠 I love working with **JavaScript**, **React**, **Python**, and **Firebase/Supabase**
-- 🔭 I’m currently working on: ACAP-Zampen System
+- 🔭 I’m currently working on ACAP-Zampen System enhancement
-- 🌱 I’m learning: Javascript
+- 🌱 I’m learning Javascript
-- 💬 Ask me about: React, Electron, Supabase, TypeScript
 - 📫 How to reach me: ghemhope@gmail.com
 - ⚡ Fun fact: I probably drink more coffee than I should ☕️